 - The operation of “flex tracks”, or flexible routings - where we partner with air navigation service providers to create the most efficient flight plan for each flight, taking advantage of natural tailwinds, while avoiding headwinds and weather systems.
 These efforts have been ongoing since 2003, and we’ve also been working with IATA to extend this routing system across the world as a standard operating procedure where possible.

-- Working with air traffic management providers to develop protocols that enhance operational efficiency.
+- Working with air management providers to develop protocols that enhance operational efficiency.
 For instance, reducing the number of flights placed into holding patterns, increasing the availability of Free Route Airspace, and developing more efficient routings.

 - Introducing a robust fuel monitoring system and advanced data analytics, which has resulted in reduction of discretionary fuel uplift from crews and dispatchers